 - 3 Introduction

-- 4 Policy context
+- 4 Policy Context

-- 5 The English Devolution White Paper

 - 6 Case study 1: Buckinghamshire

 - 8 Legal Process

 - 10 Case study 2: Northamptonshire

 - 12 Transitional Considerations

 - 14 Case study 3: Dorset

 - 16 Governance

 - 18 Appendices

 - 19 Contact us

 Whilst a new authority brings lots of opportunities and excitement, there are inevitably matters that will arise from the abolished councils which the new authority will have to deal with.
 My advice would be to ensure that there are robust processes for understanding any high risk matters with those councils and senior officers should be accountable for resolving as many issues as possible to give the new authority the best start.